 Add the screw top lid, and put it in a cool dark place at room temperature, away from sunlight for two to three days.

-How do you know that it's working?
+How do you know your honey ferment working?

-There are a few ways to tell that your fermentation is happy and doing its thing.
+There are a few ways to tell that your ferment is happy and doing its thing.
 The first is looking for tiny bubbles along the edge and the top.
 That means the yeast and bacteria are doing their dance, and it's a good sign when you see bubbles.

-How to use your honey fermented cranberries
+How to use your Cranberries

 Here are a few suggestions, but if you come up with any great ideas, please let me know!